Applying to UC - Transfer Center

 Did You Know…?

 UC Berkeley, UC Davis, UCLA, and UC San Diego are the most popular UC destinations for Ohlone students.
 And, CSU East Bay, San Jose State University, and San Francisco State University are the most popular CSU destinations.
-Visit the Transfer Center for transfer information, such as transfer workshops, applications, scholarships, and more!
+Visit the Transfer Center for transfer assistance, such as transfer workshops, applications, scholarships, and more!

 To see if your UC campus is accepting applications, go to UC Open/Closed Majors and follow these steps: